mhaugrud/msumcspy/_sources/Dictionaries/Enumerate.rst

    print(fruit)

 .. note::
-   Notice the different types of iterables in the previous examples: tuple, string, list.
+   Notice the different types of iterables in the previous examples: a tuple, a string, and a list.

+.. index:: zip

+Zip
+^^^

-We may have a number of iterables, all with the same number of elements, that we want to match up with one another.
+We may have a number of iterables, all with the same number of elements, that we want to match up, one with another.

 The ``zip`` function enables us to create a collection of tuples with this one-to-one association.